Lilly Diabetes Racing Program

 ABOUT RYAN REED

 Ryan Reed grew up in Bakersfield, California, watching his dad race and fell in love with the sport.
 His own racing career started early, when Ryan captured the Kid’s Kart Track Championship at age four.
 In February 2011, just as his career was reaching new heights, Ryan received life-changing news.
 He was diagnosed with type 1 diabetes and told he would never race again.
-Instead of giving up, Ryan found a doctor who assured him that through hard work he could still race.
-Ryan continues to see his doctor regularly.
+Instead of giving up, Ryan found a doctor who assured him that with hard work and disciplined diabetes management, he could still race.

 NASCAR® is a registered trademark of the National Association for Stock Car Auto Racing, Inc. The Monster Energy NASCAR Cup Series™ logo and word mark are used under license by the National Association for Stock Car Auto Racing, Inc., and Monster Energy Company.